digital-work-lab/literature-review-seminar/slides/03-qualities.md

 Paré, G., Tate, M., Johnstone, D., & Kitsiou, S. (2016).
 Contextualizing the twin concepts of systematicity and transparency in information systems literature reviews. *European Journal of Information Systems*, 25, 493-508. doi:[10.1057/s41303-016-0020-3](https://link.springer.com/article/10.1057/s41303-016-0020-3)

 Schryen, G., Wagner, G., Benlian, A., and Paré, G. 2020.
-“A Knowledge Development Perspective on Literature Reviews: Validation of a New Typology in the IS Field,” Communications of the Association for Information Systems, 46 (Paper 7), 134–186. doi:[10.17705/1CAIS.04607](https://aisel.aisnet.org/cais/vol46/iss1/7/)
+“A Knowledge Development Perspective on Literature Reviews: Validation of a New Typology in the IS Field,” *Communications of the Association for Information Systems*, 46 (Paper 7), 134–186. doi:[10.17705/1CAIS.04607](https://aisel.aisnet.org/cais/vol46/iss1/7/)

 Wagner, G., Prester, J., Roche, M. P., Schryen, G., Benlian, A., Paré, G., and Templier, M. 2021 “Which Factors Affect the Scientific Impact of Review Papers in IS Research?
 A Scientometric Study”. *Information & Management*, 58(3), 103427. doi:[10.1016/j.im.2021.103427](https://www.sciencedirect.com/science/article/abs/pii/S037872062100001X)